MuhammadUmar7831/LeetCode/README.md

 To access the solutions:

-1. Navigate to the `Solutions` folder.
+1. Navigate to the `Solutions` file with name of the question on leet code.
 2. Open the file corresponding to the date and problem title you're interested in.
 3. Each solution file includes:
    - A brief problem description.